 We fund and support Mvumi Secondary School in central Tanzania

 Supporters of the Trust may know Shedrack from the Trust's video.
-Having lost contact with his parents, worked as a goat herder, depended upon his primary school headmaster for accomodation he was awarded sponsorship to attend Mvumi Secondary School.
+Having lost contact with his parents, he worked as a goat herder, and depended upon his primary school headmaster for accommodation.
+He was awarded sponsorship to attend Mvumi Secondary School.
 He enjoyed success at the school, being elected Head Boy and earning a top grade in his final Form 6 examinations.

-He was awarded a place at Mzumbi University, Morogoro, to study Accounting, and successfully graduated this year.
+He was awarded a place at Mzumbe University, Morogoro, to study Accounting, and successfully graduated this year.

-Shedrack is only one of many sponsored students who have gone on to enjoy success after leaving Mvumi.
+Shedrack is only one of many sponsored students who have enjoyed success after leaving Mvumi.

 Diocesan 90th Celebration

 On November 5th 2017, the Diocese of Central Tanganyika celebrated its 90th anniversary.
 The event was held in Dodoma's football stadium and involved several thousand participants.
 The event was attended by Richard Morris, (Headmaster 1996 - 2006); Roderick Watson and John Clark (representing the Trust); David and Jane Whyte (the current Trust Representatives) and Brian and Aleen Medcalf (Trust Representatives 2014 - 2015).
 It was a joyous and lengthy celebration lasting 6 hours!